bright/new-www/content/blog/how-to-build-mvp-for-smart-packaging-solution-in-2023.md

 Validating the ideas' potential is followed by prototyping.
 The prototyping phase is when a product designer creates the first visual representation of the idea.
 The phase usually contains three stages: wireframes, mockups, and prototypes.
 The effect of close cooperation with a product design team is prototypes.
 They are basic clickable mockups or wireframes without any backend.
 This stage helps to eliminate first mistakes and understand how the solution might work.

 ### Building and launching the MVP (Minimum Viable Product) **(4-20 weeks)**

+According to the feedback received during the prototyping stage, the software development agency gathers the final requirements from the client and builds the minimal viable product.

+As you can see, you can launch an MVP in weeks and with marketing experts quickly start to gather users.
+Launched MVP is also a great conversation starter with investors. ;)

+MVP is a cornerstone of your product.
+Based on it you keep developing it according to your users' feedback.

+### Product Development & Maintenance based on MVP (Infinity – hopefully)

+The final stage is app development and maintenance.
+At this stage, a software development company or internal dev team regularly deploys new features to production.
+Every change in the product will affect your users.
+Thus, the priority for developers is to maintain the app's stability.
+All development updates should be tested in a staging environment.
+It’s a constant challenge of developing the product to give more and more satisfaction to the users.

+The crucial part of development, yet often neglected is analytics.
+You should monitor app performance, user behavior, and install and retention rates in the post-MVP phase to get to know your users as much it is possible.

+## Examples of technologies to implement in a smart packaging product

+MVP is all about launching a product with key features.
+So you shouldn’t implement too many time-consuming and expensive (to build) features at the beginning.
+However, we’d like to show you what innovations you might consider while building smart packaging solutions.

+### QR Codes

+These codes are printed on the packaging and can be scanned by smartphones to provide information about the product, such as ingredients, nutritional information, and product origin.

+### Near Field Communication (NFC)

+This technology uses radio frequency identification (RFID) to transmit data wirelessly between a tag embedded in the packaging and a reader.
+This allows for more extensive information about the product, including temperature and humidity data, to be transmitted.

+### Time-Temperature Indicators (TTIs)

+These are small devices that are attached to packaging to monitor the temperature of perishable goods during transport and storage.
+They can provide an indication of whether the product has been subjected to temperature abuse and can help to prevent food waste.

+### Intelligent Packaging

+This refers to packaging that is embedded with sensors and can communicate with other devices.
+For example, intelligent packaging could include a sensor that detects when a product has been opened and communicates with a smartphone app to provide recipes or serving suggestions.

+### Active Packaging

+This type of packaging contains substances that can extend the shelf life of the product.
+For example, oxygen scavengers can be added to packaging to prevent spoilage.

+### Anti-counterfeiting Technologies

+Smart packaging can include technologies such as holograms, QR codes, and RFID tags to help prevent counterfeit products from entering the supply chain.

+### Augmented Reality

+This technology uses the camera on a smartphone or tablet to overlay digital information onto the packaging, providing additional information or interactive experiences for consumers.

+### Printed Electronics

+This technology involves printing electronic components onto packaging materials, allowing for more advanced features such as temperature monitoring and product authentication.